rayid-mojumder/rayid-mojumder.github.io/_projects/1_project.md

 </div>
 <div class="caption">
     <b>Left - The variation of the bandgap and effective mass of the electron as a function of tensile strain (+ve) and compressive strain (−ve) for pattern-III of the germanene/2D-AlP heterobilayer. <br>
-    Right - The bandgap and electron mobility variation as a function of the applied electric field for pattern-III of the germanene/2D-AlP heterobilayer.
+    Middle - The bandgap and electron mobility variation as a function of the applied electric field for pattern-III of the germanene/2D-AlP heterobilayer.
 The direction of the applied positive electric field is from the 2D-AlP monolayer toward the germanene monolayer.<br>
     Right - (a) Phonon dispersion relation and (b) vibrational density of states (VDOS) of pattern-III of the germanene/2D-AlP heterobilayer. </br></b>
 </div>